Venafi/ecosystem-docs/docs/Developers/design-patterns/general-guidelines.md

 A standard naming convention should be adopted to avoid any collisions when objects (applications, certificates, devices, etc.) are created.
 Collisions can occur when the name you define already exists in Venafi.
 You can use the same prefix or suffix, and then add something unique to the name.

+## Debug Logging

+It's **strongly encouraged** to build in debug logging that can be enabled by end users when troubleshooting issues in their environments.